CCER-RMP/NCES/README.md

 # NCES ETL

-Transforms the [NCES Common Core of Data](https://nces.ed.gov/ccd/) set of archival files into the more convenient format of the [School Locator](https://nces.ed.gov/ccd/schoolsearch/) tool, with some helpful tweaks/additions (namely, latitude and longitude fields)
+Transforms the [NCES Common Core of Data](https://nces.ed.gov/ccd/) set of archival files into the convenient output format of the [School Locator](https://nces.ed.gov/ccd/schoolsearch/) tool, with some helpful tweaks/additions (namely, latitude and longitude fields)